DevExpress/DevExtreme.AspNet.Data/net/docfx/apidoc/server-side-summary-example.md

 uid: DevExtreme.AspNet.Data.Aggregation.CustomAggregators
 remarks: *content
 ---
-When implementing a custom data aggregator, derive from the [`Aggregator<T>`](xref:DevExtreme.AspNet.Data.Aggregation.Aggregator`1) class as shown in the following example.
+When implementing a custom data aggregator, derive it from the [`Aggregator<T>`](xref:DevExtreme.AspNet.Data.Aggregation.Aggregator`1) class as shown in the following example.
 The custom aggregator in it calculates total sales:

 [!code-csharp[Main](../../DevExtreme.AspNet.Data.Tests/TotalSalesAggregator.cs#class)]